 PDUs are an essential part of the functioning of data centers.
 According to Energy Star, data centers that make use of intelligent power management systems have 2% to 3% more efficiency.
 With the proper distribution of power, data centers can ensure maximum uptime.
 This is partly because problems are able to be detected long before they have large consequences, and excessive energy consumption can be completely avoided when the power is monitored correctly.

 Every network in the world is entirely unique, which is why it is important you have a monitoring system designed to fit your space.
 The risk of buying too much (or too little) is very high when it comes to power distribution units.
-The technicians at Art Plumbing, AC & Electric are trained to know exactly what type of PDU will best fit your space and will install a power management system that will match your business perfectly.
+The technicians at Art Plumbing, Air Conditioning & Electric are trained to know exactly what type of PDU will best fit your space and will install a power management system that will match your business perfectly.
 Contact us today at 1-800-475-1504 to find out more.